-Some international grape varieties such as Sauvignon Blanc, Chardonnay and Pino Grigio also express nice charachter here.
+Some international grape varieties such as Sauvignon Blanc, Chardonnay, and Pino Grigio also express nice character here.

-Wines of Collio gives nutty aromas, smoky taste and vanilla because of the use of oak barrels.
+Wines of Collio give nutty aromas, smoky taste, and vanilla because of the use of oak barrels.

 Despite the fact that Collio is famous for its white wines, you will be able to find some red wines as well produced from Collio Rosso, Cabernet Franc and Sauvignon, and Merlot grape varieties.

-Grave del Friuli is the biggest sub-region of Friuli Venezia wine region, accounting more than a half of production of the region.
+Grave del Friuli is the biggest sub-region of the Friuli-Venezia wine region, accounting more than a half of production of the region.
 Grave del Friuli befits from the ultimate climate and terroir to produce high-quality Pinot Grigio and Prosecco wines.
 Pinot Grigio from here has the potential to best in terms of intensity and body.

-As for Prosecco Due to a new law, Prosecco or Glera grape variety can now also be grown in Friuli, not only in Veneto.
+As for Prosecco Due to a new law, Prosecco or Glera grape variety can now also be grown in Friuli-Venezia Giulia, not only in Veneto.